-How to restore eWallet data on your iOS device
+How to restore eWallet data on your iPhone or iPad

 Every once in a while we get an email like, “Help, I deleted eWallet and now all my wallet information is gone!”
-Yes, iOS (the iPhone/iPad operating system) will delete all of an application’s data when the app itself is deleted (this is true for any app, not just eWallet).
-Fortunately, eWallet® for iOS provides several different methods to protect your data:
+Yes, iOS/iPadOS (the iPhone/iPad operating systems) will delete all of an application’s data when the app itself is deleted (this is true for any app, not just eWallet).
+Fortunately, eWallet® for iPhone & iPad provides several different methods to protect your data:

 - eWallet can sync your data to the Dropbox cloud